plai-group/bibliography/README.md

 The file group_publications.bib is directly linked to the website and will automatically show your work on the website.
 This means we need to standardize your entries.

 For each bibliography entry, in addition to author, title and year, make sure to include:
 * A key: The key will be the first three letter of the last name of the lead author plus a two digit code for the year.
-So a paper publiched by Frank Wood in 1920 will be coded as "WOO-20".
+So a paper published by Frank Wood in 1920 will be coded as "WOO-20".
 If more than one publication was published by the same person, in the same year, add letters.
 For example, if our hypothetical Frank Wood had another paper in 1920, it will be coded as "WOO-20a".
 * Links (if available): There are four classes of link fields:
   * url_Link={}: Use this for a link to the website of the work (for example arxiv).
   * url_Paper={}: This will be a direct link to the PDF version of the paper.
 We recommend linking directly to the PDF on Arxiv.